Brasco/googlesearch/README.md

 googlesearch
 ============
-Fork or original project randomizing user-agents for each request.
+Fork of original project randomizing user-agents for each request.

 Fork from.
 Google search from Python.